 How to Make the Bunny’s Ears

-Olivia made the yarn pom-pom tails for the wooden bunnies and you can see how she did with a pom-pom maker in the video.
-The block is a bunny sign of sorts, but with the adding dimensions of ears, nose, ribbon tie and pom-pom tail it turns into an adorable Easter bunny decoration.
+Olivia made the yarn pom-pom tails for the wooden bunnies, and you can see how she did with a pom-pom maker in this video.
+The block is a bunny sign of sorts, but with the adding dimensions of ears, nose, ribbon tie, and pom-pom tail, it turns into an adorable Easter bunny decoration.

 Each of our bunnies got a little different look with different combinations of ribbon, lace, twine, button, whiskers, and noses.